rebeccatraceyt/mobile-first-demo/README.md

 ## Disclaimer

 This website was created as part of a Code Institute DevLabs Session, with the purpose of demonstrating Mobile-First Design implementation.
-Therefore, the information provided on [this](https://rebeccatraceyt.github.io/mobile-first-demo/ "Link to live site") site is for general educatinoal purposes, with a fictitious character used for informational purposes.
+Therefore, the information provided on [this](https://rebeccatraceyt.github.io/mobile-first-demo/ "Link to live site") site is for general educational purposes, with a fictitious character used for informational purposes.